e-bigmoon/haskell-blog/pages/stack/intro/create-prj.md

       disclaimer in the documentation and/or other materials provided with the distribution.

-    * Neither the name of BIGMOON nor the names of other contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+    * Neither the name of Shinya Yamguchi nor the names of other contributors may be used to endorse or promote products derived from this software without specific prior written permission.